 9Lives is one of the cheapest cat food brands you’ll find on the shelf.
 If you follow 9Lives feeding guidelines for a 10-lb cat, the brand’s wet food costs about $0.77 per day.
 Their dry varieties are considerably cheaper at around $0.10 per day.

-Overall, Is 9lives A Good Choice?
+Overall, Is 9lives a Good Choice?

 9Lives is easy to find and easy to buy even if money is tight, but it’s not the most nutritious choice.
 Plant ingredients and potentially-harmful additives appear in every 9Lives recipe.